 The scene was this: A Friday, late afternoon trip to Hobby Lobby for a quick return and purchase.
 My shopping experience didn't take long, but the line took forever.
 For. ev. rrrrrr

-It was one of those deceptively short lines where there's only 2 people in front of you.
-But those two people.... sure know how to take their sweet time with a bunch of returns and stuff the cashier has to call for help and back-up and before you know it you've been standing still for 20 minutes.
-Yes, 20 minutes.
+It was one of those deceptively short lines where there's only 2 people in front of you, but somehow the cashier has to call for back-up and before you know it you've been standing still for 20 minutes.
+For real...
+TWENTY MINUTES.
 The sad thing is, the line next to us was just as packed and just as slow.
 There was no escaping.
-I had Lamp with me and as she had already wreaked havoc on the floor with the candy on the bottom isle I seated her in the back of the shopping cart... a new experience for her.
-Being the small fry she is, she is always sitting up front, buckled in.
-She sat in the back grinning from ear to ear.
+I had Lamp with me and as she had already wreaked havoc on the floor with the candy on the bottom isle I seated her in the back of the shopping cart--a new experience for her.
+Being the small fry she is, she is always sitting up front, buckled snuggly in place.
+So I set her down in the back of the cart and she is grinning from ear to ear.
 She would scoot to the front of the cart, then scoot to the back....then wiggle side to side and watch the cart wiggle with her.
 Completely entertained.

 After a while the lady behind us noticed her and said, Well she's as happy as can be... just entertaining her self.
-Like most 2 year olds Lamps ears perked up at the attention and she started showing off in her usual Lamp ways.
+Like most 2 year olds Lamps ears perked up at the attention and she started showing off in her usual Lamp ways by charming her socks off and chatting her up.
 Oh my?
 How old is she?
 She can talk so well!
 And on and on.

-When it came our turn with the cashier we had our own not-quick returns and purchases--oh yes, we were those people too.
-As I continued to wait for price checks and store managers I thought I would give everyone a real treat.
+When it came our turn with the cashier we had our own not-quick returns and purchases--oh yes, we were those people too--and as I continued to wait for price checks and store managers I thought I would give everyone a real treat.
 I turned to Lamp and said, Would you like to sing a song for everyone?

 OK.
 What song would you like to sing?